Does your thoughts feel like buzzing bees in your brain? Practicing mindfulness could help with that.

 4. When you find yourself becoming distracted by thoughts, simply notice and acknowledge them by saying “hmmm…” then gently return to focusing on your breath.

 5. Repeat step 1 to 4 for a minimum of one minute.
-As you continue to practise, you can increase the time to five or ten minutes.
+As you continue to practise, you can increase the time to 5 or 10 minutes.
 The longer the better.